ENG 208: Composing the Self

 Grades

-*This is primarily your grade on the Canvas Discussion Board posts.
+*This is primarily your grade on the Canvas Discussion Board posts and workshop participation.
 Here are my criteria for evaluating your posts:

 1. The posting should respond as specifically as possible to the prompt (or you should indicate why you’re modifying the prompt).